Synerise/ios-sdk/README.md

 #### `Client.login(email:password:deviceId:success:)`
 Sign in a client in order to obtain the JWT token, which could be used in subsequent requests.<br>
 The token is currently valid for 1 hour and SDK will refresh token before each call if it is expiring (but not expired).<br>
-Method requires valid and non-null email and password.
-Device ID is optional.<br>
+The method requires valid and non-null email and password.
+The device ID is optional.<br>

 #### `Client.login(phone:password:deviceId:success:)`
 Sign in a client in order to obtain the JWT token, which could be used in subsequent requests.<br>
 The token is currently valid for 1 hour and SDK will refresh token before each call if it is expiring (but not expired).<br>
-Method requires valid and non-null email and password.
-Device ID is optional.<br>
+The method requires valid and non-null email and password.
+The device ID is optional.<br>

 #### `Client.logOut()`
 Signing client out causes in generating new UUID for a new anonymous one.